 Developing relevant content using practical, reliable formats

 Setting goals to measure the success of your content marketing

 Backlinks are like word-of-mouth for SEO.
-It is an off-page strategy that search engines use to determine how your Shopify store is valued by the community based on credibility and trustworthiness.
+Link building tells search engines how authoritative you site is.
 A few tips to get links to your store include:

 If you use a supplier or manufacturer, they may have a policy about authorised retailers getting a link.
 Get in contact with them and ask if they will link your store.